BullyWiiPlaza/Universal-Pointer-Searcher/README.md

+## Note:

+My new **Universal Pointer Searcher Engine** has been released.
+It's an updated pointer searcher with more features, strict quality control through automated regression testing and ease of use via the command line.
+Please check it out [**here**](https://github.com/BullyWiiPlaza/Universal-Pointer-Searcher-Engine) and provide your feedback to help make this project even better.
+Thank you.

 ## What does this do?

 This project aims to provide a fast and platform-independent pointer searcher to aid cheat code and mod tool creation.
 It was originally developed and tested to function with `Nintendo Wii U` memory dumps but should be compatible with other platforms as well due to having highly configurable options.

 ## Why is searching pointers useful?